 Verification forms can also be provided by Niner Central if a hard copy is needed instead of the online form.

 To verify citizenship, we will need a signed U.S. Passport, U.S. Passport Card, Certificate of Citizenship, Permanent Resident Card (Copy of the front and back), Certificate of Naturalization, Visa, I-94 Arrival-Departure Record with date of entry stamp, or a Certificate of Birth Abroad (Issued to U.S. Citizens born abroad).
+These documents must be submitted in person to Niner Central or filled out in front of a notary with an accompanying notary form.

-Use Schedule C (Form 1040) to report income or loss from a business you operated or a Profit or Loss profession you practiced as a sole proprietor.
+A Schedule C (Form 1040) is used to report income or loss from a business you operated or a Profit or Loss profession you practiced as a sole proprietor.
 An activity qualifies as a business if your primary purpose for engaging in the activity is for income or profit and you are involved in From Business the activity with continuity and regularity.
 For example, a sporadic activity or a hobby does not qualify as a business.
 To report income from a non-business activity, see the instructions for Form 1040, line 21.

 Students will have access to all verification forms online via My UNC Charlotte by following these directions: